Azure/cortana-intelligence-predictive-maintenance-aerospace/README.md

+# Important #

+This repository is not currently maintained and some of the manual steps include outdated information.

+However, the overall architecture and the content in Solution Overview for Business Audiences are still valid.

 # Getting Started #

 This solution package contains materials to help both technical and business audiences understand our predictive maintenance solution for the aerospace industry built on the [Cortana Intelligence Suite](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx).